Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 ##### Feature updates for Azure Gateway

-* **API Discovery** - The Azure Discovery Agent v1.1.27 has been enhanced to use Azure Products to group APIs, provision API access and credentials.
+* **API discovery** - The Azure Discovery Agent v1.1.27 has been enhanced to use Azure products to group APIs, provision API access and credentials.

 ##### Bug fixes for Azure Gateway